 Initially, two roads were investigated.
 Both were suggested after a seminar and a series of meetings were held with other researchers into Roman roads on Anglesey.
 The Talwrn Archaeological group have been investigating several possible roads and other Roman sites and the two roads discussed below were chosen for initial investigation.
-It is expected that further investigation of possible sites associated with these roads and with the probable Roman copper mines on the north of Anglesey will follow.
+A study of recent aerial photographic evidence around Parys Mountain has failed to reveal any new evidence.